8 Minute Read

-If you see something strange on your report, take action immediately.
-You have the right to dispute any information on your credit report that doesn’t look correct.
-First, notify the credit bureau so they can begin to look into the issue.
-Then they’ll contact the company you’re disputing the charge or inquiry from.
-Depending on the severity of the claim, you might need to supply further documents for their investigation.
+If you see something strange on your credit report, take immediate action.
+You have the right to dispute any information that doesn’t look correct.
+Notify the credit bureau so they can look into the issue.
+They’ll contact the company in question and dispute the charge.
+Depending on what they find, you may then need to supply further documentation for their investigation.

-If you don’t stay up-to-date with anti-virus software, you leave yourself open to being targeted.
+If you don’t stay up-to-date with antivirus software, you leave yourself open as a target.
 It’s just that simple.
-Protect your identity by routinely checking for updates.
-“This also includes anti-keylogging software so no one can hack into your computer,” Jessie said.
+Protect your identity by routinely checking for updates and installing anti-keylogger software so no one can hack into your computer.

 3. Make privacy a priority on social media.

 Oh, social media.
 Some people just love to share every detail of their life without thinking twice about how public they’re being with their personal information.
-It’s recommended you set your privacy settings on the highest level to be safe.
-Also, don’t share personal information like your exact birthday (including the year), address, or mother’s maiden name.
+To be safe, set your privacy settings to the highest level.

 4. Keep your phone secure.

+Since your phone contains so much of your personal information these days, it’s important to keep it secure.
 Make sure you take advantage of the passcode or thumbprint scan to get into your phone.
-Keep Bluetooth turned off when you aren’t using it.
-And also register with iCloud so you can remotely wipe your phone if it gets stolen.
-We’ve got some more tips here on how to secure your phone.
+Keep your Bluetooth turned off when you aren’t using it.
+And if you have an iPhone, register it with iCloud so you can remotely wipe your phone if it gets stolen.

 5. Never use unsecured Wi-Fi.

-As tempting as it might be to sit at Starbucks and sip your latte while going over online banking statements—don’t!
-Unsecured, public Wi-Fi is just that, unsecured.
-Those sitting around you are on the same open network and can get access to your information easily.
+As tempting as it might be to sit at Starbucks and sip your latte while going over your bank statements online—don’t!
+Unsecured, public Wi-Fi is just that: unsecured.
+Those sitting around you are on the same open network and can easily get access to your information.
 If you need to log on to your banking website, wait until you get home.

 And while we’re at it, your home Wi-Fi must be secured with a password.
-Otherwise anyone near your home can hop onto your network and gain access to your information.
-“Identity thieves are just waiting for opportunities like that,” Jessie said.
+Otherwise, anyone near your home can hop onto your network and gain access to your information.
+Don’t give a potential thief the opportunity!